Analysis of the alternating direction method of multipliers for nonconvex problems: A result in parametric optimization

-The following is a somewhat technical lemma, although it relies on standard and straightforward results.
+Required by the proof of Lemma~\ref{lem:primalProperties}, the following is a technical result, although it relies on standard and straightforward results.
 It is a modification of a classic sufficiency result for local optimality in the parametric setting, stating that there is a minimum size neighborhood on which local optimality holds, for all problems in a perturbed family.